 Cocaine Bear.
 Universal Pictures/ YouTube

-The horror-comedy is indeed loosely based on the true story of a 175-pound black bear who, at some point in December 1985, discovered and consumed millions of pounds' worth of cocaine in a Georgia forest.
+The horror-comedy is indeed loosely based on the events of a drug-smuggling operation that took a disastrous turn in September 1985, leading to the discovery of a 175-pound black bear who in a Georgia forest, who had consumed millions of pounds' worth of cocaine.

 In real life, the bear ingested the cocaine, worth an estimated $15m, and subsequently overdosed, before it was discovered by officials searching for drugs dropped by an airborne smuggler, Andrew Thornton.